Maalique Foster

-Maalique Nathanael Foster (born 5 November 1996) is a Jamaican footballer who plays as a forward for Indy Eleven in the USL Championship and the Jamaica national football team.
+Maalique Nathanael Foster (born 5 November 1996) is a Jamaican footballer who plays as a forward for Charleston Battery in the USL Championship and the Jamaica national football team.

 Career

 Portmore United

 Foster played for Portmore United in the Jamaican RPSL, before he signed with Alajuelense.
 Foster won an RSPL title in the 2017–18 season.

 LD Alajuelense

 On 1 September 2018, Foster joined Alajuelense in Costa Rica on a season-long loan.
 Foster scored his first goal for Alajuelense a month later on 28 October.

 Rio Grande Valley FC (loan)

 On 27 January 2019, Foster joined USL Championship side Rio Grande Valley FC Toros on loan.

 Santos de Guápiles (loan)

 Foster joined Costa Rican side Santos de Guápiles on loan following the end of his spell at Rio Grande Valley.

 Sacramento Republic

 On 10 December 2020, Foster moved to USL Championship side Sacramento Republic ahead of their 2021 season.
 On 28 June 2022, Foster was named USL Championship Player of the Week for Week 16 of the 2022 season, after scoring both goals in a 2–1 victory over Monterey Bay FC.